 Your sectional sofa will most likely be the focal point of your living room.
 Its style, placement, and appearance will influence how your living room looks.
 When shopping for a new sectional, consider taking a good look at your living room.
 Look at the room’s walls and the pieces of furniture already inside it.
 Unless you plan on changing the room’s entire colour scheme to complement your new sectional, try to choose a colour that goes well with your current scheme.

 Are you looking for the perfect sectional sofa for your living room?
-Are you wondering how to decorate the comfy sectional and match it with your living room furniture sets?
+Are you wondering how to decorate the comfy sectional sofas and match it with your living room furniture sets?
 If so, there are many trends in colours and materials.
 They inspire you to style your sectional and the area it occupies in your living room.

 Here are seven sectional sofa decor ideas for your living room: